NotMyMajor/MATLAB_samesize/README.md

 ### Name-Value Pair Arguments:

-* RowCol: Manually sets the desired size of the output matrices.
+* RowCol: Manually sets the desired size of the output arrays.
 Must be submitted as a 1x2 non-zero integer vector indicating [rowsize, columnsize].

-* SmallBig: Sets whether to truncate larger matrices to the size of the smallest dimesions of any matrix, or extend smaller matrices to the size of the largest.
+* SmallBig: Sets whether to truncate larger arrays to the size of the smallest dimesions of any array, or extend smaller arrays to the size of the largest.
 Must be either "small" or "big".
 Defaults to "big".
 If the rows and columns have been manually set, this input is ignored.

 * Filler: Sets whether to fill extra rows and columns with NaN, zero, or an empty string (only for cell arrays).
 Must be "NaN", "nan", "zero", "0", "String", or "string".
 Defaults to "NaN".